aws-samples/sample-suricata-generator/README.md

 ## Requirements

+### Core Requirements (Required)
 - Python 3.6 or higher
 - tkinter (usually included with Python)
 - Standard Python libraries: re, os, ipaddress, typing

+### Optional Dependencies
+- **wxPython** (for Advanced Editor with code folding)
+  - Only required if you want to use the Advanced Editor feature (Tools > Advanced Editor)
+  - The main application works perfectly without it - all core features remain available
+  - Install with: `pip install wxPython`
+  - See [Advanced Editor Installation](#advanced-editor-installation) for platform-specific instructions

 ---